code-by-matt/flowerpower/README.md

 3. Why inverse?
 Nobody knows.

-4. I later realized that scikit-learn comes pre-packaged with the iris data set, but this was still a good exercise in data-wrangling for me.
+4. I later realized that scikit-learn comes pre-packaged with the iris data set... but this was still a good exercise in data-wrangling for me!